sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/evm-chains/monitor-call-count-by-trace.md

+---
-# Monitor Call count by Trace
+title: Monitor Call count by Trace
+categorySlug: how-to-guides-by-examples
+parentDocSlug: evm-chains
+hidden: false
+---

 {% hint style="warning" %}
 Trace is only supported in a subset of networks.
 See full list in [supported-networks.md](../../../../references/supported-networks.md "mention")